okfn/okfn.github.com/blog/_posts/2017-11-29-validating-scraped-data-using-goodtables.md

 ## Conclusion

 My intent with this post was to show you the value of adding even a little bit of data validation to your toolbox, and how easy it is to do so with goodtables.
 We started by running it without giving any information about our data.
-It found a couple duplicate rows that led me to discover that the website I'm scraping has changed, so my scraper was out of date.
+It found duplicate rows that led me to discover that the website I'm scraping has changed, so my scraper was out of date.
 After I updated the code and ran it again, goodtables was successful.

 We then told goodtables more about our data by writing a schema using the [Data Package][datapackage] and [Table Schema][tableschema] specifications.
 This led me to know the data better, as my initial assumptions that all rows must have a remuneration was wrong.